Mahdiazhari/ds-user-credit-project-defaulters/readme.md

 ## Model Development

+Please see the notebook titled "User Credit Data Project - Solution Development" for detailed results regarding the model development process.

 ### Baseline Result

 This is a classification problem, as we need to identify which users belong to which group, from a total of 2 groups: 1.
 Defaulters (1) 2.
 Non-Defaulters (0)